 This area is home to thousands of lakes, vast stretches of northern forest, lush wetlands, diverse wildlife, unique plants, and the headwaters of the Mississippi River.

 North-central Minnesota is home to a thousands of wildlife species.
 Learning about the animals that live in your woods is a great way to connect to the habitat.
 Get to know your critters and keep on the lookout when you walk your property.
-There are 345 species of greatest conservation need that are either rare, declining, or threatened.
+Minnesota has about 350 species in greatest conservation need that are either rare, declining, or threatened.
 Examples in your area include common loons, red-shouldered hawks, northern goshawks, northern long-eared bats, Canada lynx, American badgers, smooth green snakes, eastern hog-nosed snakes, and a species of caddisfly (chilostigma itascae).

-Pollinators and Woodlots » learn about what you can do to help these important insects and birds.
+Pollinators - learn about what you can do to help these important insects and birds.

 The list of plants for this area is exhausting.
 From small flowers, to ferns, to towering pines, it would be impossible to name them all!
-Getting familiar with the common native shrubs and trees in your area is a great way to start.
+Getting familiar with the common native trees in your area is a great way to start.
+Find the right tree for your property.

 To more easily keep track of all the plants, ecologists use native plant communities, which are groups of native plants that interact with each other and with their environment.
 These groups of native plant species form recognizable units, such as oak savannas, pine forests, or marshes, that tend to repeat over space and time.
 The native plant communities tie into the ecological classification system that describes a given landscape area of the state.
 North-central Minnesota is located in the Laurentian Mixed Forest and there are a wide variety of native plant communities found within the Chippewa Plains and Pine Moraines—Outwash Plains subsections.